VictorW96/KP-seminar-paper-Fsharp/README.md

 ```Fsharp
 let parseVariable = (parseIdentifier |>> fun x -> Var(x))
 ```
-This parses a variable like we have seen above and then applys the lambad expression to the `Result` of the `parseidentifier`. so the signature of this Parser is `string -> Result<Node>` because we transform the `node` output of `parseidentifier` into a `Node`
+This parses a variable like we have seen above and then applies the lambda expression to the `Result` of the `parseidentifier`. so the signature of this Parser is `string -> Result<Node>` because we transform the `node` output of `parseidentifier` into a `Node`

 #### Recursion